 To be determined.
 The District submitted funding application to FEMA in March 2021 and is awaiting for FEMA’s determination on application approval.

 The design phase has been completed.
 Both the City of San Leandro and the District have submitted FEMA Hazard Mitigation Grant Program funding applications.
-If approved for funding by FEMA, construction will likely begin in the summer of 2022.
+FEMA is still going through the application review process.
+FEMA issued the following Initial Public Notification on May 15, 2023: Initial Public Notice Letter

 Estudillo Canal reconstruction work is from downstream of Union Pacific Railroad and west of Wicks Boulevard to the bay.
 The City lead portion of the project is along the shoreline from Marina Boulevard to 300 feet north, just west of Neptune Drive in San Leandro.